Bnei-Baruch/mdb/README.md

 Metadata database for BB content.

-The main purpose of this repository is to hold the sql migrations and a basic go ORM slim model layer.
+The main purpose of this repository is to hold the sql migrations and a basic, slim, go ORM model layer.

 ## Implementation Notes